DECENTfoundation/DECENT-Network/README.md

     $ sudo apt-get autoremove
     $ sudo apt-get install libboost1.60-all-dev

 (Ubuntu 14.04 LTS and 14.10 only) Note, that the default versions of GCC, CMake, and Boost installed in Ubuntu 14.04 LTS or 14.10 are too old and not supported.
-In order to install and use the supported ones, in addition to the common commands above, execute the following in console (in the same shell session, where you are going to build DECENT itself):
+In order to install and use the supported ones, in addition to the common commands above, execute the following in console (in the same shell session, where you are going to build Decent itself):

-    # Install GCC 5
+    # Install GCC 5 and Clang 3.5
-    # sudo add-apt-repository ppa:ubuntu-toolchain-r/test
+    $ sudo add-apt-repository ppa:ubuntu-toolchain-r/test
-    # sudo apt-get update
+    $ sudo apt-get update
-    # sudo apt-get install gcc-5 g++-5
+    $ sudo apt-get install gcc-5 g++-5 clang-3.5
+    # Now use either gcc-5 and g++-5, or clang-3.5 and clang++-3.5 as C and C++ compilers.
-    # export CC=gcc-5
+    $ export CC=gcc-5
-    # export CXX=g++-5
+    $ export CXX=g++-5

     # Download and build CMake 3.7.2
     $ mkdir -p ~/dev/DECENTfoundation/third-party